vonderborch/Velentr.Sprite/README.md

 - Auto texture atlas creation: handle loading textures into texture atlases automatically
   - includes functionality to auto-rebalance texture atlases based on usage and size of textures (optional, disabled by default)
 - Sprite System
-  - Simple Sprites: simple image/texture with positioning information
+  - Simple Sprites: simple image/texture with positioning information.
+Class: `SimpleSprite`
-  - Animated Sprites: sprite using multiple sub-images to replicate an animation
+  - Animated Sprites: sprite using multiple sub-images to replicate an animation.
+Class: `AnimatedSprite`
-  - Composite Sprites: a combination of other sprite merged that are considered one entity (scene graph)
+  - Composite Sprites: a combination of other sprite merged that are considered one entity (scene graph).
+Class: `CompositeSprite`
+  - Omni Sprites: a sprite that internally creates one of the other sprite types and impersonates it.
+Class: `Sprite`

 # Usage
 A full example can be seen in the dev environment: https://github.com/vonderborch/Velentr.Sprite/blob/main/Core/Velentr.Sprite.Core.DevEnv/Game1.cs